Aussie treasurer: National interests come first with China

 He said Australia had protected its national interests by barring Chinese communication giant Huawei from involvement in the nation’s 5G networks, outlawing covert foreign interference in domestic politics and canceling deals struck by an Australian state government under Beijing’s Belt and Road infrastructure initiative.

-Frydenberg had also personally blocked Chinese investment applications in Australia on national interest grounds.
+Frydenberg has also personally blocked Chinese investment applications in Australia on national interest grounds.

 “I’ve increasingly seen foreign investment applications that have been pursued not necessarily for commercial objectives but for strategic objectives and, as you know, I’ve said ‘no’ to applications that in the past may have been approved,” Frydenberg said.